tonazzog/nl2sparql/README.md

 # NL2SPARQL

-Natural Language to SPARQL translation for the [LiITA](https://lila-erc.eu/) (Linked Italian) linguistic knowledge base.
+Natural Language to SPARQL translation for the [LiITA](https://www.liita.it/) (Linking Italian) linguistic knowledge base.

 ## Overview

 NL2SPARQL translates natural language questions (in Italian or English) into SPARQL queries for querying the LiITA knowledge base.
-It uses a hybrid retrieval system combined with LLM-based query synthesis to generate accurate SPARQL queries.
+It uses a hybrid retrieval system combined with LLM-based query synthesis to generate SPARQL queries.

 ### Features